The best islands for your next family holiday

 For those with luxury on their minds

-If luxury is more your family’s vacay style, then these three island beauties are guaranteed to hit all the right spots.
+If luxury is more your family’s vacay style, then these island beauties are guaranteed to hit all the right spots.

-Getting there is also an adventure in itself, flying over a 200km expanse of the Great Barrier Reef on a one-hour scenic flight from Cairns.
+Getting there is an adventure in itself, flying over a 200km expanse of the Great Barrier Reef on a one-hour scenic flight from Cairns.

 Capped at just 28 indulged guests or booked in its entirety for exclusive use, the island’s luxury lodge is holiday bliss wrapped up in 1,368 hectares of pristine national park and surrounding World Heritage-listed reef.
 The price tag reflects all-inclusive perks like gourmet meals (with wine and beer for the parentals), daily Orpheus experiences (snorkelling, fishing, island cruises), and unlimited use of water toys including motorised dinghies and catamaran.